mdevlamynck/elm-symfony-bridge/README.md

 elm-verify-examples -r

 # Using a local build in a project using webpack
+cd webpack && npm install && npm run build && npm pack # build a package.tgz
+cd path/to/project/using/webpack                       # go in the root directory of your project npm install path/to/package.tgz                        # install the locally built package

+# Using a local build in a project using parcel
-npm install & npm run build & npm pack # build a package.tgz
+cd parcel && npm install && npm run build && npm pack # build a package.tgz
 cd path/to/project/using/webpack                      # go in the root directory of your project npm install path/to/package.tgz                       # install the locally built package
 ```

 ## License